-Visit an aquarium, planetarium, and natural history museum—all under one living roof.
+Visit an aquarium, planetarium, rainforest, and natural history museum—all under one living roof.

-Sunrise Local Noon Sunset
+Sunrise Solar Noon Sunset

 (Times are for San Francisco, CA, and will vary slightly for other locations.)

 Like Earth, Saturn has a constant axial tilt that—as seen from Earth—causes the planet to teeter back and forth each time it orbits the Sun.
 The most obvious sign of this is our view of the rings, as we see them tip up and down every 29 years, alternately presenting their northern or southern face.
 On October 1, Saturn's rings are tilted their maximum 27 degrees from our line of sight, offering the most wide-open view of their northern face.
 The last time the rings were seen this open was in 2003, when we saw the southern face, and the next time will be in 2032, when we'll see the southern face again.